3. Maintaining unity in the church, 1:11-4:21

 en + dat. "among [you]" - Local, expressing space; "among".

-legw de touto "what I mean is this" - now I say this.
+de "-" - but/and [i say this].
+Transitional, indicating a step to a clarification.
 "I refer to the fact that each of you has his slogan", Barclay.

 oJti "-" - that.
 Here unlikely to introduce a causal clause, but rather an object clause, epexegetic, explaining the content of touto, "this".